 The change is brought about by shedding (molting) old feathers and replacing them with new ones.
 Not all birds make such a dramatic transformation from winter to spring, but almost all have a complete molt annually.
 (The feathers are dropped and replaced gradually, not all at one time–that’s why we don’t see bald birds staring mournfully down at us from their perches!)
 Birds molt for a couple of reasons: First, feathers wear out, especially those of birds that migrate.
 Second, breeding season calls for birds to put on their courtship plumage.

 The colors of feathers are produced in two ways.
 One is from color-producing chemicals in the feathers, called pigments.
 The other is structural elements, such as barbules and air bubbles that cause colors to react with one another and refract (bend) light waves, like a prism.
 This results in iridescence.
 The dazzling throats of some male hummingbirds are examples.

 Many birds, especially males, depend on their plumage to catch the eye of a potential mate.
 Females are typically less colorful.
 Scientists believe that’s because they generally face more risk while producing and raising young.
 Plumage color is also related to their environment.
 Nestlings are always a dull color so they can stay well-hidden in their nests.
 Many ground-dwelling birds are a dull color, and rock-dwelling birds are usually gray.

-Birds have seven types of feathers.
+Feathers are marvels of complex construction.
+There are seven types.
 All are composed of beta-keratin, a protein.